MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

     {
       'npm:@metamask/example-snap': {},
       'npm:fooSnap': {
-        // The optional version argument allows requesting
+        // The optional version argument allows requesting a SemVer version
-        // SemVer version range, with semantics same as in
+        // range, with the same semantics as npm package.json ranges.
-        // package.json ranges.
         version: '^1.0.2',
       },
     },